-XIX.
+XXII.
 Acknowledgements

-Caroline L. Osborne and Nicholas F. Stump as drafters of this document acknowledge the review and guidance provided by the work of others as reflected in the collection development policies of:
+Caroline L. Osborne, Nicholas F. Stump, and Jennifer Dubetz as drafters of the current iteration of this document acknowledges the review and guidance provided by the work of others as reflected in the collection development policies of:

 - University of Arizona James E. Rogers College of Law Caracchiolo Law Library, 2018 - Boston University School of Law - Cornell Law Library, 2017 - Georgetown Law Library, - Katherine R. Everett Law Library, University of North Carolina at Chapel Hill, 2013 - University of South Carolina Coleman Karesh Law Library, 2015 - Washington and Lee University School of Law, 2010 - Yale Law Library 2018